jaanikaukonen/nft-token-gating/README.md

 #### Deploy the smart contract.
 DEPLOY THIS CONTRACT ONLY INTO A TEST NETWORK, DEPLOYING TO MAIN NETWORK WILL CAUSE REAL MONEY.

-If you are using some other test network than goerli, update the `networks` in `hardhat.config.js`.
+If you are using some other test network than sepolia, update the `networks` in `hardhat.config.js`.

 #### Clear the cache and delete all artifacts.
 ```